-White House Says Medicare Should Leverage Its Buying Power To Pull Down Drug Prices
+Medicare Should Leverage Buying Power To Pull Down Drug Prices, White House Says

 The only government report that looks at the issue is a 2007 Congressional Budget Office study that concluded that it would have a "negligible effect" on prices.

-Dr. Walid Gellad, director of the Center for Pharmaceutical Policy and Prescribing at University of Pittsburgh disagrees.
+Dr. Walid Gellad, director of the Center for Pharmaceutical Policy and Prescribing at the University of Pittsburgh, disagrees.

 "There's a reason why the pharmaceutical industry does not want Medicare negotiation to happen," Gellad told NPR.
 "And the obvious reason is because it will lower prices."